sillsdev/web-languageforge/README.md

 In src/node/: `node server.js`

-## Browserify the client.js file ##
+## Browserify the editor.node file ##

-After editting the client.js file you have to use browserify to get put all of the dependencies into one file so that the client.js file has access to them.
+After editting the `editor.node` file you have to use browserify to get put all of the dependencies into one file so that the `editor.node` file has access to them.

-To browserify the client.js file from the root folder:
+To browserify the `editor.node` file from the root folder:
 ````
-gulp build-node
+gulp build-node-bundle
 ````